lileiting/gfat/README.md

 * Email: lileiting@gmail.com
 * Licence: [BSD](http://opensource.org/licenses/BSD-2-Clause)

-This is a collection of tools about gene family analysis or comparative genomics.
+This is a collection of tools about gene family analysis and comparative genomics.

 ## Intallation